RoSchmi/Esp32_Viessm_DatBase_Bridge/README.md

 This is work in progress, not ready to work with.

 Retrieving data from the viessmann-api and storing to Azure Storage Tables is basically working

-Retrieving data from the viessmann-api and storing to Azure Storage Tables is basically working